xapple/forest_puller/README.md

 * FAOSTAT (http://www.fao.org/faostat/en/#data/FO)
 * HPFFRE (https://doi.org/10.5061/dryad.4t880qh)

+What a data source you would like to see here ?
+Contact the authors by opening an issue in the issue tracker.

 ## Installing

 `forest_puller` is a python package and hence is compatible with all operating systems: Linux, macOS and Windows.
 Once python 3 is installed on your computer, if it is not already, simply type the following on your terminal: